oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 END;
 ```

-## Task 3: Add New Task to the Agent Team
+## Task 3: Add the New Task to the Agent Team

 You'll add the Generate\_Email\_Task to the Return Agency team and ensure the team runs the return update first and then generates the email.